morgandival/till-counter/README.md

 So I built this app to help me count up all of my dollarydoos!

-It uses React states to keep track of the values entered, display a count of each denomination, and maintains a running total at the bottom.
+React states keep track of the values entered, display a count of each denomination, and maintain a running total at the bottom.

 Each currency option dynamically generates the relevant denominations and displays the symbols of that currency.